async-graphql/async-graphql/README.md

 ## Crate features

-This crate offers the following features, all of which are not activated by default:
+This crate offers the following features.
+Most are not activated by default, except the integrations of GraphiQL (`graphiql`) and GraphQL Playground (`playground`):

 | feature                        | enables                                                                                                                                                                                       |
 |:-------------------------------|:----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|